Acting small thinking big: Nature-based solutions to the carbon crisis

 Peatlands are the world’s largest terrestrial carbon store, capturing more than all of the Earth’s forests combined.
-They cover only 3% of our planet’s surface yet they account for 30% of the world’s carbon store.
+They cover only three per cent of our planet’s surface yet they account for 30 per cent of the world’s carbon store.

-The UK’s peatlands currently store more than 3 billion tonnes of carbon.
+The UK’s peatlands currently store more than three billion tonnes of carbon.

-But 80% of Scottish peatlands are damaged.
+But 80 per cent of Scottish peatlands are damaged.
 Drained and burned for forestry, agriculture; trampled by sheep and deer, and built on for ‘green’ energy our precious peatlands have suffered centuries of abuse.
 When peat dries out, the organic matter is open to the air and starts to decompose, emitting harmful greenhouse gases.